grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 }
 ```

 Where did I get this class from in this shape?
-Well, let's assume for now that I am in the middle of development and this class is a result of my previous TDD activities (after reading this and the next chapter, you'll hopefully have a better feel on how it happens).
+Well, let's assume for now that I am in the middle of development and this class is a result of my earlier TDD activities (after reading this and the next chapter, you'll hopefully have a better feel on how it happens).

 ## The first behavior